marionettejs/backbone.marionette/readme.md

-Make your Backbone.js apps dance, with a composite application architecture!
+Make your Backbone.js apps dance with a composite application architecture!

 ## Backbone.Marionette